Wednesday, 15 May 2024

 But the details of this were kept surprisingly vague.
 It was treated very clinically.
 Perhaps because we were seeing everything through the eyes of lawyers who were more interested in the legal nitty gritty rather than the actual victims of the scandal.
 This film was definitely missing a lot of heart.

 And while I don't want to diminish any of the immense acting talent on display, I don't think George Clooney or Tom Wilkinson deserved Oscar nods and I don't think Tilda Swinton deserved her Best Supporting Actress win.
-All three of their characters remained very under-developed.
+I don't think I can pin-point an exact moment where I thought, "wow, that's why she won the Oscar."
+Furthermore, all three of their characters remained very under-developed.

 I'm really not sure how Michael Clayton made it onto this list.
 It certainly was not one of the best films of all time.